Cumulocity-IoT/cumulocity-app-builder/README.md

 # Application Builder for Cumulocity
 The Application Builder for Cumulocity provides a simple, coding-free way to create new applications inside Cumulocity.
+Application Builder is an open-source tool for you to create web applications in a no-code environment.
+It's being managed by the Software AG's open source community but not officially supported by Software AG.
+You can log any issues at [GitHub](https://github.com/SoftwareAG/cumulocity-app-builder/issues) or  ask any question on the Software AG Tech Community.
+Support will provided on best endeavors.

 ![](https://user-images.githubusercontent.com/38696279/72333172-47cec300-36b3-11ea-9abf-1bb29b490a22.png)